Cholesterol: Plasma transport and regulation of absorption

-VLDL molecules are produced by the liver from triacylglycerol and cholesterol which was not used in the synthesis of bile acids.
-These molecules contain apolipoprotein B100 and apolipoprotein E in their shells, and can be degraded by lipoprotein lipase on the artery wall to IDL.
+VLDL particles are produced by the liver from triacylglycerol and cholesterol not used in the synthesis of bile acids.
+These particles contain apolipoprotein B100 and apolipoprotein E in their shells and can be degraded by lipoprotein lipase on the artery wall to IDL.
 This arterial wall cleavage allows absorption of triacylglycerol and increases the concentration of circulating cholesterol.
-IDL molecules are then consumed in two processes: half is metabolized by HTGL and taken up by the LDL receptor on the liver cell surfaces, while the other half continues to lose triacylglycerols in the bloodstream until they become cholesterol-laden LDL particles.
+IDL particles are then consumed in two processes: half is metabolized by HTGL and taken up by the LDL receptor on the liver cell surfaces, while the other half continues to lose triacylglycerols in the bloodstream until they become cholesterol-laden LDL particles.

 LDL particles are the major blood cholesterol carriers.
 Each one contains approximately 1,500 molecules of cholesterol ester.
-LDL molecule shells contain just one molecule of apolipoprotein B100, recognized by LDL receptors in peripheral tissues.
+LDL particle shells contain just one molecule of apolipoprotein B100, recognized by LDL receptors in peripheral tissues.
 Upon binding of apolipoprotein B100, many LDL receptors concentrate in clathrin-coated pits.
 Both LDL and its receptor form vesicles within a cell via endocytosis.
 These vesicles then fuse with a lysosome, where the lysosomal acid lipase enzyme hydrolyzes the cholesterol esters.
 The cholesterol can then be used for membrane biosynthesis or esterified and stored within the cell, so as to not interfere with the cell membranes.

 LDL receptors are used up during cholesterol absorption, and its synthesis is regulated by SREBP, the same protein that controls the synthesis of cholesterol de novo, according to its presence inside the cell.
-A cell with abundant cholesterol will have its LDL receptor synthesis blocked, to prevent new cholesterol in LDL molecules from being taken up.
+A cell with abundant cholesterol will have its LDL receptor synthesis blocked, to prevent new cholesterol in LDL particles from being taken up.
 Conversely, LDL receptor synthesis proceeds when a cell is deficient in cholesterol.

-When this process becomes unregulated, LDL molecules without receptors begin to appear in the blood.
-These LDL molecules are oxidized and taken up by macrophages, which become engorged and form foam cells.
+When this process becomes unregulated, LDL particles without receptors begin to appear in the blood.
+These LDL particles are oxidized and taken up by macrophages, which become engorged and form foam cells.
 These foam cells often become trapped in the walls of blood vessels and contribute to atherosclerotic plaque formation.
 Differences in cholesterol homeostasis affect the development of early atherosclerosis (carotid intima-media thickness).
-These plaques are the main causes of heart attacks, strokes, and other serious medical problems, leading to the association of so-called LDL cholesterol (actually a lipoprotein) with "bad" cholesterol.
+These plaques are the main causes of heart attacks, strokes, and other serious medical problems, leading to the association of so-called LDL cholesterol (actually a lipoprotein) with the term "bad" cholesterol.